-The McMinnville Buildable Land Needs Analysis and Growth Management Plan, in Table 6-3 below, assumed that some residential land would be needed for infrastructure and semi-public services.
-Given this assumed need and the fact that a portion of the subject property is already designated Residential, the proposed Comprehensive Plan Map Amendment is consistent with Policy 21.01.
+The McMinnville Buildable Land Needs Analysis and Growth Management Plan, in Table 6-3 below, also assumed that some residential land would be needed for infrastructure and semipublic services.
+Specifically, 19.6 acres were assumed for semi-public services and 2.3 acres were assumed for infrastructure needs.
+The intended use of the property as an electrical power substation would meet these needed uses that were assumed to have been occurring on residential lands.

 Category Needed

 Gross Acres

 lew housing 449.0

 Parks 250.0

 Schools 96.0

 Private Schools 1.3

-Religious 41.6
+Religious 416

 Government 0.8

-Semi-Public Services 19.6
+Semi-Public Services 19 6

-nfrastructure 2.3
+Infrastructure 2.3

 Total 860.6